nimaafshar/metadamagenet/README.md

 The layer in which the embedding of the pre- and post-disaster images get concatenated dictates the complexity of the distance function in the classifier.
 This effect can also be tested and analyzed.
-Log-cosh-dice and focal-travesky are two loss functions which have the best performance in the training of segmentation models [^segmentation-losses].
+*Log-cosh-dice* and *Focal-travesky* are two loss functions which have the best performance in the training of segmentation models [^segmentation-losses].
 We can also try training our models with these two loss functions.
 But in this case, we have to make sure to modify them, so we can assign weights to classes.
 The low performance of the meta learning model may not be only due to the small number of training epochs or the small number of shots.
-We can try using first-order MAML like reptile instead of the original MAML algorithm in the model.
+We can try using first-order MAML like reptile [^reptile] instead of the original MAML algorithm in the model.
-These algorithms use less memory, thus, we can test the effects of other factors and hyper parameters faster. [][].
+These algorithms use less memory, thus, we can test the effects of other factors and hyper parameters faster.
-Previous research in the realm of meta learning may also help us train a better model for our specific problem. [][]
+Previous research in the realm of meta learning for semantic segmentation may also help us train a better model for our specific problem. [^meta-seg] [^meta-seg-init].

 ## Discussion and Conclusion
 Detecting buildings and their damage level by artificial intelligence can import rescue operations' speed and efficiency after natural disasters.
 Solving this problem can identify the area of damage on a large scale and prioritize the areas that have been the most affected and damaged by a disaster in rescue operations.
 We tested different decoders in the U-net modules and utilized different variations of efficient-net as our backbone in our model.
 Additionally, we fine-tuned SegFormer for our specific task.
 The result was models with fewer parameters (approximately three million) that performed much better than the previous models.
 (Damage classification score=0.77).
 Due to the fewer parameters, these models have a shorter training and inference time.
 Therefore, they can be trained and used faster and can be easily fine-tuned for new and different natural disasters.
 Considering damage classification and building localization in each natural disaster as a separate task, we utilized MAML and trained models that can be adapted to a new natural disaster only using a few brand-new samples.
 These models do not have satisfactory performance, but we hope to build better models of this type in the future.

-## Conclusion and Acknowledgments

-Thank you to xView2 team for creating and releasing this amazing dataset and opportunity to invent a solution that can help to response to the global natural disasters faster.
-I really hope it will be usefull and the idea will be improved further.

 ## Further Reading